 Leishmania infantum is transmitted to cats by sand flies, as these have been shown to feed on cats and to be infected after feeding on naturally infected cats.
-To date, non-vectorial transmission has not been described in cats but blood transfusion may be a source of infection of cats similar to humans and dogs.
+Moreover, sand flies infected from cats transmitted the infection to dogs.

-|SEROLOGY (1982-2017)||BLOOD-BASED PCR (2000-2017)|
+|SEROLOGY (1982-2021)||BLOOD-BASED PCR (2000-2021)|